hasenradball/DS3231-RTC/README.md

 * 2.) by a single, `time_t` unix timestamp.<br>

-* 3.) by giving a separate const char *string for Date and Time like:<br>
+* 3.) by giving a separate `const char *` string for Date and Time like:<br>
 `"Feb 16 2022"` and `"14:05:00"`<br>
 This can be also achived by usage on the precomoiler Tags `__DATE__` and `__TIME__`.

 ## About the DS3231 Module
-The DS3231 module is a low-cost integrated circuit (IC) providing a highly accurate, real time clock for use with Arduino, ESP8266, ESP32, Raspberry Pi, BBC micro:bit and other popular small computing devices.
+The DS3231 module is a low-cost integrated circuit (IC) providing a highly accurate, real time clock for use with Arduino, ESP8266, ESP32, Raspberry Pi and other popular small computing devices.

-The IC is typically mounted on a circuit board or module, along with other hardware, such as header pins, supportive electrical components, and even EEPROM memory chips, for convenient attachment to a breadboard or an Arduino.
+The IC is typically mounted on a circuit board, along with other hardware, such as header pins, supportive electrical components, and even EEPROM memory chips, for convenient attachment to a breadboard or an Arduino.

 Several different modules are available from a number of competing vendors.
 This Library aspires to work with any DS3231 module that supports I2C communications with the IC.